 Traditional music is of great importance in daily life, with variations of style and subject among the 40 ethnic groups.
 Typical instruments are the mongongo (mouth bow), harp and balafon (wooden xylophone).
 Each specific sound of each specific instrument calls a particular spirit, and each instrument corresponds to a specific rite.
 Particularly famous for their music are the forest people, who use it to entice forest animals before the hunt, to cure illnesses and to overcome disputes.
 The characteristic complex vocal polyphony is a kind of non-linguistic code for communicating with the unseen world of spirits and departed relatives.

 The heyday for Gabon’s contemporary music industry was halfway through the 1980s.
 The formation of the popular radio station Africa No. 1 and the opening of the first Gabonese recording studio, Studion Mademba, turned Libreville into a hotspot for musicians from all over Africa.

 The ‘father of Gabonese music’, Pierre-Claver Akendengué, played an important role in the diffusion of African culture and music in the world.
-Born on the island of Awuta (Fernan Vaz Lagoon), Akendengué studied Psychology at the University of Caen in France, where he recorded his first album Nandipo, sung in French and Nkomi (1974).
-His second album, Africa Obota (Africa my mother) won him the Prix de la Jeune Chanson Francophone in Cannes in 1976.
+Born on the island of Awuta (Fernan Vaz Lagoon), Akendengué studied Psychology at the University of Caen in France, where he recorded his first album Nandipo, sung in French and Nkomi, a dialect of Myènè (1974).
+His second album, Africa my mother (Africa Obota), won him the Prix de la Jeune Chanson Francophone in Cannes in 1976.
 His album Lambarena (1993, with Hugues de Courson) is an example of the perfect symbiosis between French and Nkomi musical cultures.
 In 2013, he celebrated his 40 years of fame and success with two ‘best of’ concerts at Libreville’s Institut Français du Gabon.
-The popular singer Annie Flore Batchiellilys from Tchibanga (Nyanga) was discovered by Akendengué when she took part in the TV competition Africa Star.
+His most recent album, La Couleur de l’Afrique, came out at the end of 2018.
+Akendengué also discovered another now-popular singer, Annie Flore Batchiellilys, when she took part in the TV competition Africa Star.

 Well known as both the ex-wife of former president Omar Bongo and the mother of the current president, Patience Dabany (affectionately called ‘La mama’) is a successful singer and musician.
 Born as Josephine Kama Dabany in Brazzaville in 1944, she started her musical career as Patience Dabany after her divorce from Omar Bongo in 1988.
-Her most popular songs are C’est pour la vie, a throwback to the golden era of Zairo-Congolese music, and On Vous Connait.
+Her most popular songs are C’est pour la vie, a throwback to independence-era Congolese music, and On Vous Connait.
 Her 2004 world music album Obomiyia allowed her to tour with James Brown in Europe.